siddharth1998/cs515-project3-Web-Forum/README3.md

 This is a Flask application that provides RESTful APIs for managing users and posts in a MongoDB database.

+We thought if we published our api documentation of the baseline and extensions, it would be better for the TA to run them as it would reduce their work.
+So here's the published links:

+#### Reference:
+##### Postman published documentation for the users api:
+<span style="background-color: #FFFF00">https://documenter.getpostman.com/view/12623814/2s93eU2DzZ</span>

+##### Postman documentation for the posts api:
+<span style="background-color: #FFFF00">https://documenter.getpostman.com/view/12623814/2s93eU2EXX</span>

 ### Base Line

 ## 1. Creating a Post